CEA-MetroCarac/pystack3d/doc/resampling.rst

 Resampling
 ==========

-The resampling process step recreates slices with a uniform distribution (= with a constant step size along the z-axis), using linear interpolations between slices.
+The resampling process step recreates slices with an uniform distribution (= with a constant step size along the z-axis), using linear interpolations between slices.
+For this, the **actual** position of the slices have to be known (for instance measured during the acquisition).

 .. figure:: _static/resampling_3D.png
     :width: 100%